azagoruyko/mayaSceneEnvVar/README.md

 ```
 Where `assetName_path` can be any unique name you like for your character, `depth` specifies how many time it should go up relative to the current scene's folder.
 Use `depth=0` when you want the environment variable points to the scene's folder, `depth=1` points to the parent of the scene's folder, etc.
+Place the created transform node `sceneEnvVar` to any group you like or hide it from outliner.